alttch/finac/README.md

 Finac doesn't use system locale.
 If you input amounts and targets as strings, you may input them in any format and Finac will try converting it to the float numeric automatically.
-The following values for amounts and targets are correct and will be automatically parsed:
+The following values for amounts and targets are valid and will be automatically parsed:

 * 1 000,00 = 1000.0